Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Protocol performance for asymmetric losses in idler modes and

 \subsection{Analytic derivations}

-In this subsection \textit{we assume no losses in signal modes as well as ideal detection performed by all four TES detectors}.
-Moreover, since analytical derivations become quite complex for a general case of losses occurring in our setup, we will first analyze the case when \textit{Bob's idler mode, $b_2$, is lossless} ($t_b = 1$ or $r_b = 0$) and Alice's idler mode's transmittance, $t_a$, is a fraction $\epsilon$ of Bob's mode's transmittance ($t_a = \epsilon$).
-This approach will allow us to understand the impact of unsymmetric losses on the protocol's performance.
+In this subsection we assume no losses in signal modes as well as ideal detection performed by all PNR detectors.
+Moreover, since analytical derivations become quite complex for a general case of losses occurring in our setup, we will first analyse the case when Bob's idler mode, $b_2$, is lossless ($t_b = 1$ or $r_b = 0$) and Alice's idler mode's transmittance, $t_a$, is a fraction $\epsilon$ of Bob's mode's transmittance ($t_a = \epsilon$).
+This approach will allow us to understand the impact of asymmetric losses on the protocol's performance.